 Proxy Allowed – within a closed membership committee

+The following section is provided as candidate boilerplate for those closed-membership committees choosing the support proxy participation.
+It is not considered to be part of the “default” practices unless specifically adopted by the committee.
+If this section is adopted it should REPLACE Section 7.1

-Committee members unable to participate in WG or Committee activities in person may do so by proxy.
+Committee members unable to participate in Committee activities in person may do so by proxy.

 The Committee recognizes that competing interests sometimes prohibit a member’s ability to participate in person at all meetings.